orchidsoftware/orchid.software/docs/en/docs/screens.md

 }
 ```

+In this example, we have declared a public property called $message.
+When a `GET` request is made to the screen, the `query` method is executed, and the value of the message key in the returned array is assigned to the `message` property.

-When a `GET` request is made, the page title will contain the words "Hello world!".
+Then, in the `name` method, we return the value of the $message property.
+This means that when the screen is displayed, the page title will contain the words "Hello World!"

+Using public properties in this way is a useful way to pass data between different methods of a screen class, and can be especially helpful when building complex screens with multiple layouts and views.

 ## Actions

-The screens include built-in commands that allow users to execute various user scripts.
-The `commandBar` method is responsible for this, which describes the required control buttons.
+Screens include built-in commands that allow users to execute various actions.
+The `commandBar` method is responsible for defining these controls.

+There are several types of actions available:

+### Button

+Button actions allow users to trigger a method on the screen when clicked.
 For example:

 ```php
 use Orchid\Screen\Actions\Button;